Second law of thermodynamics in closed quantum many-body systems: Macroscopic passivity

 Suppose that we only focus on three additive observables~$\tilde{\mathcal{A}}=\{M_L^x, M_L^y, H^{XY}_{L}\}$, which seem to be a natural choice because they appear in Eq.~\eqref{eq:Counterex_XYmodel}.
 We take $h^x$ as a control parameter and consider a macroscopic operation of operation time $O(L^0)$.
 Then, there is a state $\rho_L$ that is indistinguishable from the canonical Gibbs state $\rho_L^{\mathrm{can}}(\beta|H_L)$ with respect to $\tilde{\mathcal{A}}$ and represents the ordinary MATE~\cite{Tasaki2016} but violates Eq.~\eqref{eq:macroscopic-passivity}. \end{example}

 In other words, the choice $\tilde{\mathcal{A}}$ is inappropriate in the sense that it cannot distinguish a macroscopically-nonpassive state $\rho_L$ from $\rho_{L}^{\mathrm{can}}(\beta|H_L)$.
-This example suggests the difficulty of characterizing thermal equilibrium using only a finite number of additive observables.
+This example suggests the difficulty of characterizing thermal equilibrium using only a finite number of additive observables, as anticipated from the physical motivations discussed in Sec.~\ref{sec:MacroEquilibrium_iMATE}.
 Instead, by focusing on all additive observables through iMATE, we have successfully proved the consistency with the second law.

 Finally, we comment on the extension to a broader class of operations.
 In Corollaries~\ref{corollary:macroscopic-passivity} and \ref{corollary:MacroPassivity_beta0}, the restriction of the class of operations to macroscopic operations is crucial.
 This can be seen from the following example, which shows a contradiction to Planck's principle when allowed to apply local controls --- a class of operations broader than macroscopic operations --- to iMATE. \begin{example}[ Contradiction to Planck's principle when combining iMATE and local control of $O(L^0)$ time] Local controls are defined as unitary time evolution in which parameters conjugate to local observables are controlled (see Definition~\ref{definition:LocalControl} in Appendix~\ref{sec:Local_control} for the precise definition), and are broader operations than macroscopic operations.
 Take the initial Hamiltonian as